-Once gritty and impoverished, this city just south of Boston is now a creative hub for arts and culture.
+Once gritty and impoverished, Providence, just south of Boston, is now a creative hub for arts and culture.
 Take bustling Westminster Street, full of design shops, craft stores and galleries, as well as the nationally-recognized food scene.
 (Did you know top culinary school Johnson & Wales University is located right downtown?)

 Visions of America/Getty Images

 2. St. Louis, Missouri